mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find . -mindepth 1 -type d | wc -l : Counts the number of directories, sub directories and hidden directories in the current directory excluding the current directory itself. ls -t | head -10 : Lists the 10 newest files in the current directory from newest to the oldest. sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once.
+find . -mindepth 1 -type d | wc -l : Counts the number of directories, sub directories and hidden directories in the current directory excluding the current directory itself. ls -t | head -10 : Lists the 10 newest files in the current directory from newest to the oldest. sort | uniq -1 : Takes a list of words as input, sorts them out and prints only words that appear exactly once. grep ^root /etc/passwd : Displays lines containing the pattern "root" from the file /etc/passwd.